braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/sms_setup/short_and_long_codes.md

 ---
 nav_title: "Short and Long Codes"
 page_order: 3
-description: "This article will walk you through the different types of short and long codes at Braze and how to begin applying for a short code.."
+description: "This article will walk you through the different types of short and long codes at Braze and how to begin applying for a short code."
 page_type: reference
 tool:
   - Dashboard